evancasey1/Aurora/README.md

 # Aurora

 ## HIGHLY UNSTABLE WORK IN PROGRESS
 This is a personal project with entirely inadequate planning and no deadline.
 This is not enterprise code.
-However, I will never push a non-compiling commit, any errors with the compilation process likely have to do with dependencies or system differences.
+However, I will never push a non-compiling commit or a commit that throws warning when compiled, any errors with the compilation process likely have to do with dependencies or system differences.

 ## STATUS
 Pre-Alpha: No major gamebreaking bugs, not feature-complete, no end objectives (yet), little testing cross platform.